Whenever writing a shell script, I mostly always include this option at the beginning of the script

 /home/transang/tmp

-To turn of an option with shopt
+To turn off an option with shopt

 , use, for example shopt -u nullglob